agoodusernam/agoodusernam/README.md

 - shitass‑PQ‑chat — E2E Chat that uses post‑quantum cryptography
   - Playing with PQC and end-to-end encryption in Python.
-  - Don't use it for anything important.
+  - Probably don't use it for anything important, it hasn't gone through any kind of security testing
   - Repo: [agoodusernam/shitass-PQ-chat](https://github.com/agoodusernam/shitass-PQ-chat)

 ---